freesideatlanta/deaddrop/README.md

 Even with this information, Eve doesn't know either who uploaded the file or who the intended recipient is, so it's not possible to decrypt the file.

-As a bonus, if only one of either the sender or the recipient's private keys are compromised, then the file remains encrypted to Eve.
+As a bonus, if only one of either the sender or the recipient's private keys are compromised, then the file remains encrypted to Eve (if either the sender or recipient remain unknown to Eve).